-- 71.12 Sodium orthophenylphenate as permitted disinfectant for premises infected with tuberculosis. - 71.13 Inspection of shipments in transit by APHIS representative. - 71.14 Slaughter of poultry or other animals to prevent spread of disease; ascertainment of value and compensation. - 71.15 Movement from quarantined to free area and shipment therefrom; conditions under which permitted. - 71.16 Inspection and certification of poultry or other animals for interstate movement. - 71.17 Interstate movement of dead poultry or other animals prohibited in same car with live poultry or other animals. - 71.18 Individual identification of certain cattle 2 years of age or over for movement in interstate commerce. - 71.19 Identification of swine in interstate commerce. - 71.20 Approval of livestock facilities.
-71.21 Tissue and blood testing at slaughter. - 71.21 Tissue and blood testing at slaughter.
+- 71.12 Sodium orthophenylphenate as permitted disinfectant for premises infected with tuberculosis. - 71.13 Inspection of shipments in transit by APHIS representative - 71.14 Slaughter of poultry or other animals to prevent spread of disease; ascertainment of value and compensation. - 71.15 Movement from quarantined to free area and shipment therefrom; conditions under which permitted. - 71.16 Inspection and certification of poultry or other animals for interstate movement. - 71.17 Interstate movement of dead poultry or other animals prohibited in same car with live poultry or other animals. - 71.18 Individual identification of certain cattle 2 years of age or over for movement in interstate commerce. - 71.19 Identification of swine in interstate commerce. - 71.20 Approval of livestock facilities.
+71.21 Tissue and blood testing at slaughter.
 71.22 Removal and loss of official identification devices.